imgag/REBOSEP_resource/README.md

 The rows are the distances from the tissue boundaries.
 The unit of measurement is one Stereo-seq bin at bin size 30.

 ## sample scripts
-The included the analysis scripts of each sample in the 'sample_scripts' directory for reproducibility.
+We included the analysis scripts of each sample in the `sample_scripts` directory for reproducibility.